Dragoneer Growth Opportunities Corp. II (DGNS) Just Got Our Attention

 DGNS’s Market Performance

-DGNS stocks went up by 0.10% for the week, with a monthly jump of 0.30% and a quarterly performance of -3.13%.
-The volatility ratio for the week stands at 0.59% while the volatility levels for the past 30 days are set at 0.40% for Dragoneer Growth Opportunities Corp.
+DGNS stocks went down by -0.20% for the week, with a monthly jump of 0.51% and a quarterly performance of -3.32%.
+The volatility ratio for the week stands at 0.61% while the volatility levels for the past 30 days are set at 0.42% for Dragoneer Growth Opportunities Corp.
 II.
-The simple moving average for the period of the last 20 days is 0.19% for DGNS stocks with a simple moving average of -8.27% for the last 200 days.
+The simple moving average for the period of the last 20 days is 0.36% for DGNS stocks with a simple moving average of -8.01% for the last 200 days.

-Volatility was left at 0.40%, however, over the last 30 days, the volatility rate increased by 0.59%, as shares surge +0.41% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.98% lower at present.
+Volatility was left at 0.42%, however, over the last 30 days, the volatility rate increased by 0.61%, as shares sank -0.10% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -2.57% lower at present.

-During the last 5 trading sessions, DGNS rose by +0.10%, which changed the moving average for the period of 200-days by -7.99% in comparison to the 20-day moving average, which settled at $9.88.
+During the last 5 trading sessions, DGNS fell by -0.90%, which changed the moving average for the period of 200-days by -8.70% in comparison to the 20-day moving average, which settled at $9.88.
 In addition, Dragoneer Growth Opportunities Corp.
-II saw -13.31% in overturn over a single year, with a tendency to cut further losses.
+II saw -13.22% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for DGNS